Federer crashes as Djokovic reaches 10th Wimbledon semi-final - RFI

 Now he is halfway to becoming the first man in the Open Era and only the third in history to complete a calendar Grand Slam of all four majors.

-"I'm aware of certain stats, I love this sport with all my heart, body and soul and have been devoted to it since I was four," he said.

-"Sometimes things do look surreal for me but I try to live in the moment and take every opportunity I have on the court.
+"Sometimes things do look surreal for me but I try to live in the moment and take every opportunity I have on the court," said Djokovic.

 "Going for history is a huge inspiration for me, let's keep it going."